openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 }
 ```

-Below is a non-normative example of a callback when credential issuance was unsuccessful:
+Below is a non-normative example of a callback request when credential issuance was unsuccessful:

 ```
 POST /callback HTTP/1.1